Dr. Marcus H. Pendergrass

 My recent research has focused on the mathematical structure of basic musical objects, such as scales and chords.
 I have also explored how the patterns that appear in mathematics can be utilized to create new musical sounds and compositions.
 Algorithmic composition is the field that applies techniques from mathematics and computer science to generate musical compositions.
-Below are several examples arising from my own research.
-Note that in all of these, the music you're hearing is not recorded; rather, it is being computed on-the-fly, as you listen.
+Here is a link to several examples arising from my own research.
+Note that in all of these, the music you'll hear is not recorded; rather, it is being computed on-the-fly, as you listen.

 In my spare time I like to compose, arrange, play, and record music the old-fashioned way: by actually playing an instrument!
 In my case, that means the piano mostly, with a little bit of guitar thrown in here and there.
 Here are a few samples, all in MP3 format: